 Licence of Specified Material

-The Operator grants to the Commonwealth a permanent, irrevocable, royalty-free, world-wide, non-exclusive, transferrable licence (including a right to sub-license) to use and otherwise do any acts in relation to Specified Material for non-commercial purposes.
+Subject to clause 28.2(b), the Operator grants to the Commonwealth a permanent, irrevocable, royalty-free, world-wide, non-exclusive, transferrable licence (including a right to sub-license) to use, copy and otherwise do any acts in relation to Specified Material for non-commercial purposes and for purposes only connected to this Agreement and the Commonwealth's Capacity Investment Scheme including the future design of that scheme.

+If, despite using reasonable endeavours to do so, the Operator is unable to license (or, if applicable, procure a licence of) any Specified Material owned by a person (other than the Commonwealth, the Operator or any Related Body Corporate of the Operator (Third Party)) to the Commonwealth, as required under clause 28.2(a), the Operator must consult with the Commonwealth and do all things reasonably necessary to obtain for the Commonwealth's benefit such Third Party Intellectual Property Rights which the Operator is obliged to grant under clause 28.2(a) and which has not been granted or licensed to the Commonwealth provided that if the Third Party does not offer the licence on the applicable terms, as required under clause 28.2(a), the Operator must negotiate, subject to the Commonwealth's approval, the best available commercial terms from the Third Party and will offer those terms to the Commonwealth for its acceptance or rejection.

 Moral rights

 If any Specified Material that is a copyright work contains information over which a third party (including the Operator's Associates) has 'Moral Rights' (as defined in the Copyright Act 1968 (Cth)), the Operator must ensure that it has in place all necessary consents sufficient to allow the Commonwealth to deal with the Specified Material in accordance with any Project Document.